-It’s actually a bit more complicated than that, but the point still stands: you can purchase a car through Costco - or more specifically, the Costco Auto Program, a third party program that is governed by Costco and adheres to Costco’s customer service standards.
-A cursory glance at the facts suggests it might be the most pain-free way to go about the tiring and intimidating task of buying a new vehicle.
+The answer is yes, you can purchase a car through Costco - or more specifically, the Costco Auto Program, a third-party program that is governed by Costco and adheres to Costco’s customer service standards.

-We’ve gone ahead and done some sleuthing to figure out what buying a car through Costco really entails.
-Like anything, there are pros and cons to the process, but for a certain buyer it could be the best way to bring home a new - or used - car.
-Read on and decide whether it’s right for you.
+We’ve done the research to figure out what buying a new vehicle through Costco really entails and if it’s a good idea.
+Like anything, there are pros and cons to the process, but for a certain buyer, it could be the best way to bring home a new - or used - car.
+Here’s what you should know about buying a car at Costco.

-Costco has worked to simplify the research process as well.
-The program’s website includes comprehensive reviews, detailed product information, and the ability to compare different vehicles side by side.
-You can build your ideal example of a particular make and model using their on-site configurator.
+Costco has worked to simplify the car search process as well.
+The Costco website includes comprehensive reviews, detailed product information, and the ability to compare different vehicles side by side.

-The site also boasts a handy financial calculator that lets you figure out if you can swing the monthly payments or afford the total price.
-It will even help you compare what’s the better deal - taking the manufacturer rebate or opting for the promotional low finance rate.
-You’ll still need to arrange financing yourself, however - Costco does not offer loans and nor does it partner with any lending institutions.
+The site also includes a handy financial calculator to help determine if you can afford the monthly payments and the total price.
+It will also help you compare buying options to determine which is a smarter purchase decision: taking the manufacturer rebate or opting for the promotional low finance rate.
+You’ll still need to arrange financing yourself, however, as Costco does not offer loans nor does it partner with any lending institutions.

-If you’re not in the market for a new car, you can also shop certified pre-owned as well.
-And if it’s time to buy that high-powered toy you’ve always hankered for, certain locations let you shop for RVs, jet skis, ATVs and other similar powersports machines.
+If you’re in the market for a used car, you can also shop for a certified pre-owned (CPO) car.
+A certified pre-owned car is a low-mileage, accident-free used car that is typically less than seven years old and has been reconditioned to meet strict manufacturer or dealer standards.
+It also comes with a manufacturer-backed warranty.
+(Check out our guide to learn more about certified pre-owned vehicles.)
+And if it’s time to buy that high-powered toy you’ve always wanted, certain locations let you shop for RVs, jet skis, ATVs, and other similar powersports machines.

 The most appealing aspect of the program is the pre-negotiated price.
 Because Costco has the potential to funnel a large amount of customers to participating dealerships, their influence to negotiate a competitive price for their customers is formidable.
 According to Costco, the average savings on each new car sold through Costco Auto is $1,000.
 A members-only price sheet that’s available from the dealer will show buyers a breakdown of the final price as well as their Costco-exclusive savings.

-After you’ve purchased your car, the savings continue with up to 15 percent off parts, accessories, and servicing from participating service centers.
+After you’ve purchased your car, the savings continue with discounts off parts, accessories, and services like oil changes from participating service centers.
 Costco Auto will continue to be a liaison between you and the dealer in the event of any customer service issues.

 On top of all this, Costco dealers are still out to make money - and they’ll make more of it if they can sell you accessories, extended warranties, gap insurance, and all the other extras you might not want or need.
 Some dealers might try to push you into buying this stuff.
 This is when that promised no-hassle experience might not feel so no-hassle.